- Application and Scope

 Introduction and placement of the child

-- What is the family / residential placement structure and how many children are in placement?
+- What is the family / residential placement structure and how many children are in the home?

 - What introduction process took place prior to the child being placed?